omseeth/gec_bea_2024/README.md

 The goal of the project is a seq2seq approach where the input is a source sentence (src) with grammatical errors and the output a target sentence (tgt) as a corrected version of the input.
-For each sentence S, the model receives input tokens x<sup>i</sup> of the sentence at hand and should predict output token(s) y<sup>i</sup>, where y<sup>i</sup> is a correction, if x<sup>i</sup> needs amelioration (e.g. correct spelling, additional
+For each sentence s, the model receives input tokens x<sup>i</sup> of the sentence at hand and should predict output token(s) y<sup>i</sup>, where y<sup>i</sup> is a correction, if x<sup>i</sup> needs amelioration (e.g. correct spelling, additional